Chrisbmorris21/Python-Principles-Challenges/README.md

 **Find this example in Random.py**

-I will start by importing the random library
+I will start by importing the random library because I want that random selecting goodness

 ```python
 import random